Caffeine fuels the world’s productivity.

 1. Mixing Coffee or Tea With Modafinil

-Coffee is likely the most popular way caffeine is mixed with modafinil.
+Coffee is likely the most popular way caffeine is combined with modafinil.

 This is the most common form of the compound and is easy to source.